London's weather, traffic and gas prices for Wednesday | CBC News

 Traffic

-- Expect lane restrictions and delays on Richmond Street between Windermere Road and Raymond Avenue for sewer work.
+- Both eastbound lanes on Highway 401 are currently closed at Scane Road near Chatham due to a tractor trailer collision.

-- From 7:00 a.m. until 3:00 p.m. the northbound lane on Highbury Avenue North will be reduced between Killarney Road and Kilally Road for utility work.
+- Starting at 7:00 a.m. today expect lane restrictions on Richmond Street between Piccadilly Street and Mill Street for asphalt replacement.

-- Expect lane restrictions and delays on Wharncliffe Road South between Exeter Road and Morgan Avenue for infrastructure work.
+- From 9:00 a.m. until 9:00 p.m. today White Oak Road is closed to all but local traffic between Dingman Drive and Blakie Road for watermain work.

 Gas